1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Would-be buyers looking to limit utility bills will likely be drawn to properties with energy efficiencies, such as Energy Star-qualified windows and appliances.
 "Buyers are most impressed with smart, energy-efficient choices that in no way limit their comfort, but in every way save them money in the long run," Lewis says.

 Energy Star-qualified windows have an invisible glass coating, vacuum-sealed spaces filled with inert gas between panes, sturdier weather stripping than regular windows and improved framing materials -- all of which reduce undesirable heat gain and loss in the home.
-An Energy Star-certified dishwasher (ranging in price from $342 to $1,900 at Lowe's) uses soil sensors to assess how dirty your dishes are to minimize water use.
+An Energy Star-certified dishwasher (ranging in price from $225 to $1,664 at Home Depot) uses soil sensors to assess how dirty your dishes are to minimize water use.

 "When most buyers see a house with a really nice backyard, they start to envision themselves sitting outdoors with friends having drinks," McGrew adds.
 Outdoor areas offer more living space without the cost of a large-scale home addition.